ESTATE PLANNING ATTORNEY MARIETTA GA

 A guardianship in GA is a vital legal tool that permits a person or government entity to make choices for another individual.
-In Georgia, guardianship is the process by which a person (or state entity) petitions the court for the right to act as the guardian for someone who they deem to be incapable of taking care of his or herself.
+In Georgia, guardianship is the legal process by which a person (or state entity) petitions the court for the right to act as the guardian for someone who they deem to be incapable of taking care of his or herself.

-Stan Faulkner Has Been Tackling Guardianship Cases Since 2001
+Tackling Guardianship Cases Since 2001

 A conservatorship is where one person (the conservator) is given control over the financial matters for another incapacitated person referred to as a “ward.”
 The conservator has no authority over the ward’s personal affairs, however.
 A few of their responsibilities include planning a budget, paying the bills, and filing taxes, as well as overseeing the ward’s financial investments.

 In Georgia, petitioning to become a conservator is a complex and lengthy process.
 Since a ward has severely reduced personal rights regarding their monetary decision-making, the courts strive to determine that this step is in their best interest.
 To improve your outcome, it is wise to retain an attorney who is experienced in estate planning, elder law, guardianship, and conservatorship hearings.